IMPORTANT INFORMATION - MOTOR FINANCE COMMISSION

 This interpretation of the law goes further than any previous requirement, including previous authorities from the higher courts.

-The Supreme Court has therefore agreed to hear a further appeal of the cases involved in order to check that the decision made by the Court of Appeal is correct.
+The Supreme Court therefore agreed to hear a further appeal of the cases involved in order to check that the decision made by the Court of Appeal is correct and, on 1 August 2025, handed down a decision which confirmed that the Court of Appeal had been incorrect in its understanding of the relationship between a motor dealer and a customer.